Unemployment Insurance: Louisiana

 - Other forms of pay may reduce unemployment benefits.
 See Effect of Other Payments.

-- Louisiana has specific requirements for recordkeeping related to unemployment insurance.
-See Recordkeeping.
+- Louisiana employers must comply with specific recordkeeping, notice and posting requirements related to unemployment insurance.
+See Recordkeeping; Notice and Posting Requirements.